BuildForSDGCohort2/Team-253-Group-A-Frontend/README.md

 ### Frontend Developement

-Check out [the developement documention](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Frontend/blob/develop/documents/developpement.md) which contain all steps needed to start developing on your local machine using RactJs.
+Check out [the developement documention](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Frontend/blob/develop/documents/developpement.md) which contain all the steps needed to start developing on your local machine using ReactJs.

 ### Try out our API
 Check out the simple JS [client example](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/tree/develop/ai_part/model_api/client), to know how to use the API.